Shuttle-SE/Shuttle-SE.github.io/README.md

 # Exchanges

-We are currently listed in three of top crypto exchanges, we recommend using one of these to get your hands on some Shuttle tokens:
+We always recommend using official exchanges to buy and sell Shuttle.
+We're currently listed in three cryptocurrency exchanges which are listed below.

 ### CREX24

 [https://crex24.com/exchange/SHUT-BTC](https://crex24.com/exchange/SHUT-BTC)